aprezvykh/ropsir/README.md

 *plyr* <br/>
 *dplyr* <br/>

 **Run options**
 -g - genome file in FASTA file, file <br/>
 -a - annotation file in GTF format, file <br/>
--s - length of a spacer sequence exclude PAM site (20, for example), integer <br/>
+-s - length of a spacer sequence exclude PAM site (20, by default), integer <br/>
--u - sequence that not allowed in spacer sequence (TTT, for example), string <br/>
+-u - sequence that not allowed in spacer sequence (TTT, by default), string <br/>
--p - PAM sequence, that unallowed (AA, for example), string <br/>
+-p - PAM sequence, that unallowed (AA, by default), string <br/>
 -t - threads number, integer <br/>
--w - size of the word in blast, integer <br/>
+-w - size of the word in blast, integer (10 by default, for debugging purposes only) <br/>
 -d - uses only first 10 PAM sequences (T/F), bool <br/>
--pr - prefix for output csv file (string) <br/>
+-pr - prefix for output csv file (string, date by default) <br/>
--k - do not delete supplementary (T/F), bool files <br/>
--sm - number of mismatches in seed region, integer <br/>
+-sm - number of mismatches in seed region, integer (2 by default) <br/>
--nm - number of mismatches in non-seed region, integer <br/>
+-nm - number of mismatches in non-seed region, integer (4 by default) <br/>
 -tg - test specific gRNA sequence to find targets (GATTATAATATTCCTTGTGTTAG, for example), string <br/>
 -pc - use only protein-coding sequences, ignore intergenic region (T/F), bool <br/>
 -ts - test specific gene to find gRNA for its sequence (gene identifyer format should be <br/>
 from "gene_id" column from gtf), character <br/>
 -o - search for paralogs for gene (T/F) - works with -ts option, script will try to find paralogs for gene specifyed in -ts option <br/>
--c - paralogs cutoff (evalue scoring cutoff for paralogs blast) - float
+-c - paralogs cutoff (evalue scoring cutoff for paralogs blast) - float, 0.05 by default (should be set greater then 0.05, if you cannot find paralogs in paralog search mode) <br/>

 **Minimum required arguments**
 -g - genome file in FASTA file, file <br/>